matthewkling/windscape/README.md

 # windscape
-R package for modeling landscape connectivity by wind
+R package for modeling landscape connectivity by wind dispersal